allee15/DineEasy-AWBD/README.md

 ---

 ### **Functional Requirements (Business Requirements)**
-:heavy_check_mark: Users must be able to view available restaurants.
+✔ Users must be able to view available restaurants.

-:heavy_check_mark: Users must be able to select a restaurant.
+✔ Users must be able to select a restaurant.

-:heavy_check_mark: Users must be able to view each restaurant's menu.
+✔ Users must be able to view each restaurant's menu.

-:heavy_check_mark: Users must be able to make a reservation for a specific day and time.
+✔ Users must be able to make a reservation for a specific day and time.

-:heavy_check_mark: Users must be able to choose the number of seats for the reservation.
+✔ Users must be able to choose the number of seats for the reservation.

-:heavy_check_mark: Users must receive a reservation confirmation via email.
+✔ Users must receive a reservation confirmation via email.

-:heavy_check_mark: Users must be able to search for restaurants by name or location.
+✔ Users must be able to search for restaurants by name or location.

-:heavy_check_mark: Users must be able to filter restaurants by cuisine type (Italian, Asian, Vegan, etc.).
+✔ Users must be able to filter restaurants by cuisine type (Italian, Asian, Vegan, etc.).

-:heavy_check_mark: Users must be able to cancel a reservation before the scheduled time.
+✔ Users must be able to cancel a reservation before the scheduled time.

-:heavy_check_mark: Restaurants must be able to view active reservations.
+✔ Restaurants must be able to view active reservations.

 ---